 •Look for loose connections.
 Sometimes a cable appears to be seated, but is not.
 Disconnect the cable and then reconnect it.

-SFP and SFP+ Module
+SFP Module Port Issues

 •Use the show interfaces privileged EXEC command to see if the port or module is error-disabled, disabled, or shutdown.
 Re-enable the port if needed.

-Ping End Device
+Ping the End Device

 Ping from the directly connected switch first, and then work your way back port by port, interface by interface, trunk by trunk, until you find the source of the connectivity issue.
 Make sure that each switch can identify the end device MAC address in its Content-Addressable Memory (CAM) table.